 Hey mama!
 Wondering how to get through the first month with your newborn?
 I hear ya!
 When I first brought my first born baby home, I was scared and excited at the same time.
 I obviously didn’t know what to expect and I can tell you I was a little naive.
 That’s why I’m sharing new mom tips with newborn, so you can be prepared.

 The good news is that you will eventually figure it out.
 You will get into the groove of things and finally enjoy a nice routine.
 Your baby is your priority right now, I know.
 But do not forget about yourself.
+Also, do not worry too much about doing the housework, laundry, dishes right now.
+Those things can wait.
+You are still a good mom!

 New mom words of encouragement